AndreiPiatrou/articles/team-best-practices.md

 It is important to have real-time vision of plan, state and progress of whole company and to reach this goal we have to track our progress, notify about changes and resolve concerns as soon as possible.
 Described communication and tracking systems allow us to do this, so do not sit and wait when your concern will be resolved or you will be asking about is but ask and let others know.
 This is how [reactive systems][link_reactive_systems] work and we have behave the same way.

 ## Our developer community
 It is nice to know that you are not alone and can share your knowledge and ask your teammates for help.
 We set up technical-minutes (15 minute meeting a couple times a week) to share, discuss or ask about something.
-Also we have slack channels for this purposes so in case if you know or want to know something useful - feel free to contact with team mates! :smile:
+Also, we have slack channels for this purposes so in case if you know or want to know something useful - feel free to contact with teammates! :smile:

 ## Being professional (off-top)
-To be a good professional you have to learn, analyse, use best practices, methods and techniques and **share** your knowledge with others.
-But being professional does not mean only write beautiful code and unit-tests, have a lot of experience in Java or JS, it means that you don't try but just **do**, take **responsibility** for what you are doing and remember:
+To be a good professional you have to learn, analyze, use best practices, methods and techniques and **share** your knowledge with others.
+But being professional does not mean only write beautiful code and unit tests, have a lot of experience in Java or JS, it means that you don't try but just **do**, take **responsibility** for what you are doing and remember:

 <p align="center">
   <img src="http://i3.kym-cdn.com/photos/images/facebook/000/933/845/c3a.jpg" alt="responsibility" width="300"/>